Gold & Silver Price Today in Bangladesh

 Dhaka's Baitul Mukarram market and Gulshan jewelry area are the main retail hubs.
 The Bangladesh Jewellers Samity (BAJUS) sets the official daily gold price that member dealers follow, creating price transparency similar to Nepal's FENEGOSIDA system.
 Bangladesh's large diaspora in the Middle East and UK sends remittances that partially flow into gold purchases.
 The country's garment export success has created a rising consumer class with growing gold demand.

-Taxes & Duties on Gold in Bangladesh
+Taxes & Duties in Bangladesh

 Bangladesh applies a 5% customs duty on gold imports and a 15% VAT on jewelry, creating a combined tax burden of approximately 20% above international spot when compounded.
 Freshgoldprice.com's prices reflect both the 5% duty and 15% VAT.
 Investment-grade bullion faces the same tax treatment as jewelry — there is no separate bullion VAT exemption in Bangladesh.